BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 - CUDA-based parallel algorithms for compute-heavy workloads

-My engineering background, originally in structural analysis, gives me strong fundamentals in mathematical modeling, correctness, precision, and system-level thinking.
+My engineering background, originally in structural analysis, gives me strong fundamentals in mathematical modeling, correctness, precision and system-level thinking.
 I naturally apply these principles to low-latency design, where correctness and performance must coexist without compromise.

-Today, I am fully focused on advancing as a Low-Latency C++ Engineer, studying modern techniques from real-time systems and high-performance computing and building software that maximizes throughput, minimizes latency, and fully leverages modern hardware.
+Today, I am fully focused on advancing as a Low-Latency C++ Engineer, studying modern techniques from real-time systems and high-performance computing and building software that maximizes throughput, minimizes latency and fully leverages modern hardware.

 **Brief History**\
 I started creating software programs in the beginning of 2000s during my undergraduate period with FORTRAN.